 Body fat does influence the amount of CBD that can be deemed effective.
 Someone with a larger body mass will require a CBD dosage higher than someone who is thinner so that he feels the effects.
 CBD does not have to build up in your system for it to work effectively.

 From studies, we have seen that metabolic rates of individuals can vary and also affect how long CBD takes to react with the ECS.
 The body’s metabolism determines how long it takes to break down and synthesize chemical compounds like cannabidiol.
 A person with a faster metabolism will likely be free of the compound faster than someone who isn’t, which could be a factor for someone who is subject to urinalysis or drug screening.

 It’s not just the human body that influences how long it takes for CBD to work, but also the quality of the CBD product and how often it’s used.
 Experts suggest It’s best to find the minimum effective dose to avoid building up a tolerance and requiring more CBD to get the same level of relief.

-The ideal CBD dosage is an important part of the process to determine exactly how long it will take to feel the effects.
+The ideal CBD dosage is an important part of the process of determining exactly how long it will take to feel the effects.
 The minimum dose is generally however much it takes for you to experience relief personally.
-At Cannabidiol Life our serving size is 25 mg.
-If you don’t experience relief double it to 50 and so on, and so forth until you experience relief.
-For more information on dosing please see our dosing guide.
+At Cannabidiol Life, our recommended serving size for kids is 25 mg and 50-75mg for adults.
+However, CBD drugs approved by the FDA for debilitating conditions have a recommended dosage of 100mg of CBD.